Teen Pregnancy Prevention Initiative Partners

-Community Based Organizations and Programs: Healthy Girls programs implement evidence-based programming to prevent teen pregnancy and sexual violence.
-In 2014-15, United Way will invest $674,000 in Healthy Girls programming at 14 organizations, proposing to serve more than 3,300 youth.
+Community Based Organizations and Programs: Healthy Youth programs implement evidence-based programming to prevent teen pregnancy and sexual violence.
+In 2014-15, United Way will invest $674,000 in Healthy Youth programming at 14 organizations, proposing to serve more than 3,300 youth.

 Local Media: United Way continues its public awareness campaign with SERVE Marketing.
 The Milwaukee Journal Sentinel keeps teen pregnancy on the front burner and continues to focus on the issue.
 Other media partners, like ClearChannel Outdoor, Marcus Theaters, CW18 and My 24, ensure the messages reach the community.

 The Faith Community: Volunteers, representing many faiths, are working toward increasing the dialogue and capacity among religious institutions to directly impact the issue of teen pregnancy.
 To date, over 40 adults have been trained as facilitators of "Keeping it Real", a faith-based sexual health curriculum.
 In September 2011, United Way and Christ the King hosted a facilitator training - 14 more adults are now ready to implement the curriculum in four places of worship.
 Over 85 local teens have already graduated from the eight-week, intensive curriculum.